invoiceninja/dockerfiles/README.md

 # Docker for [Invoice Ninja](https://www.invoiceninja.com/)

 :bulb: Please consider posting your question on [StackOverflow](https://stackoverflow.com/) as this widens the audience that can help you.
 Just use the tag `invoice-ninja` and we are there to help.
-This mostly related to the usage of Invoice Ninja and the docker setup.
+This is mostly related to the usage of Invoice Ninja and the docker setup.
 If you feel your question is directly related to a code change or you want to sent in a change + PR Github is the right place, of course.

 This image is based on `php:7.2-fpm` official version.